Tractor Driver Resume Examples

 Long-Distance Tractor Driver

-- Highly experienced and skilled Long-Distance Tractor Driver
+- Experienced and skilled Long-Distance Tractor Driver

 - Strong knowledge of federal and state regulations